GMDPG98/42spbasecamp_first/C00/README.md

 - Removed the while inside while structure, and made the whole logical tests in just one while structure;

 - Is showing the same result as the ex05 first resolution.

+You can test it with the same 'main' listed in testesC, used for ex05.